 Comparisons help us find and communicate insights in Tableau and segmentation (a type of comparison) is one of the best ways to make those insights actionable.
-So why not combine these tactics by allowing dashboard users to create custom comparison sets that are relevant to them?
+So why not combine these tactics by allowing dashboard users to create custom comparison sets in Tableau that are relevant to them?
 This is a user experience that was improved dramatically with the introduction of set actions which allow you to create sets by simply interacting with dimension members on a dashboard.
 These custom sets persist across dashboard views, providing an opportunity to leverage the same sets across multiple analyses.

 This post will show you how to design set actions to create persistent comparison sets, but also how to use those comparison sets to (1) provide a visual cue to your audience that reminds them what they have selected, and (2) the calculations required to compare a focus dimension member to the comparison set.

 By the end of this post, you will be able to create the comparison on the left side of this dashboard on the fly by selecting dimension members from the scatter plot.

 To get started, I’ll make the scatter plot view which serves as the foundation of the first dashboard.
 Scatter plots are one of my favorite “prescriptive” dashboard elements, and you can learn more about making them more engaging and effective in the post 3 Ways to Make Stunning Scatter Plots.